sorenbouma/Kaggle-Facial-Keypoint-detection/README.md

 on the Kaggle's leaderboards.

 Based on Daniel Nouri's awesome KFKD tutorial, but uses a unique neural net architecture.
->dnouri's model had 3 conv layers with 2x2 max pooling between them.
+- dnouri's model had 3 conv layers with 2x2 max pooling between them.
->This net has 13 3x3 conv layers, no max pooling and batch normalization with skip layer connections.
+- This uses a deep residual network.

 It's based on MSRA's deep residual architecture, but with some tweaks to make it better suited to this problem:
->Unlike the original MSRA paper uses dropout between conv layers and residual connection layers.
+- Unlike the original MSRA paper uses dropout between conv layers and residual connection layers.
->Has a fully connected layer after the global pooling layer.
+- Has a fully connected layer after the global pooling layer.
->Uses very leaky rectifiers instead of relu.
+- Uses very leaky rectifiers instead of relu.

 This architecture can get a slight validation loss improvement on dnouri's original kfkd net(0.00069 vs 0.000767) and gets good results with much less epochs.